 Objectives and Content

-Central to social anthropology is the understanding of how relations of power permeate social life and influence the distribution of social, cultural and economic privileges in a society.
-This course looks at political processes as part of everyday social life and emphasizes key anthropological concepts and perspectives in the study of power, legitimacy, sovereignty, hegemony and ideology.
+Central to social anthropology is the understanding of how relations of power permeate social life and the ways in which institutions of rule, such as the state, influence the distribution of economic resources and cultural privileges.
+Yet power is also contested by a significant number of projects that seek to transform its social organisation.
+From a global approach, this course looks at political processes as part of everyday life and emphasizes key anthropological developments in the study of legitimacy, sovereignty, hegemony, and ideology.
 These concepts and perspectives are applied to thematic areas where anthropologists have contributed new and significant insights to our understanding of relations of power.
-Examples of topical fields of study that may be covered by the course are, ethnicity, nationalism, identity politics, the state, organized violence and conflict, international migration, minority politics, political and social movements and globalization.
-The course aims at developing the student¿s ability to recognize power, legitimacy and resistance in everyday social relations, and social and political structures taken for granted in order to enable their critical analysis.
+Examples of topical fields of study that may be covered by the course are: ethnicity, nationalism, identity politics, the state, organized violence and conflict, international migration, minority politics, political and social movements, class struggle and globalization.
+The course aims at developing the student's ability to recognize power and resistance in everyday social relations, and social and political structures taken for granted in order to enable their critical analysis.

 A candidate who has completed the course should be able to: